Metropolitan Electric Tramways No. 331

 Current status

 Restored to operational condition.
-Commissioned for service as part of the operational fleet during the current season.
+Was commissioned for service as part of the operational fleet during the current season but has been temporarily withdrawn due to a flashed over resistance grid..

 Date started operating at Crich